m-jay21/Threat-Intelligence-Feed-Manager/README.md

 ### Installation

 1. **Download the Application**
-   - Download the latest version for your operating system
+   - Download the latest version for Windows
    - Windows: `.exe` installer
-   - macOS: `.dmg` file
-   - Linux: `.AppImage` file

 2. **Install and Launch**
    - Run the installer and follow the setup wizard